Strength-Endurance for Load Carriage: Train for Heavy Rucks

 Managing Load Accumulation During Preparation Phases

-One of the most common and damaging mistakes in load carriage preparation is treating rucking as conditioning rather than as a progressive training stimulus.
+One of the most common and damaging mistakes in load carriage preparation is treating rucking as cardio or general conditioning rather than as a progressive, dose-managed training stimulus.
+Rucking is a loaded resistance exercise performed against gravity over thousands of repetitions per session.
+Programmed like cardio, it grinds connective tissue down.
+Programmed like a strength stimulus with appropriate progression, it builds the most durable athletes in the room.

 Athletes who ruck frequently and heavily without managing total accumulated load are not building durability.
 They are consuming it.
 Stress fractures, shin splints, Achilles tendinopathy, and knee pain in tactical populations are frequently the result of ruck volume spikes that exceed tissue adaptation rates.